Psychology

 Psychology at Trinity

-As well as offering high-quality teaching, Trinity’s School of Psychology collaborates with a number of other disciplines through Trinity College Institute for Neuroscience, the Trinity Centre for Global Health, and the Trinity Centre for Innovative Human Systems.
+As well as offering high-quality teaching, Trinity’s School of Psychology collaborates with a number of other disciplines through Trinity College Institute for Neuroscience, the Trinity Centre for Global Health, Global Brain Health Institute and the Trinity Centre for Innovative Human Systems.
 Students are encouraged to become actively involved in our ongoing research, particularly in the third and fourth years of their studies.
 The Single Honours degree confers eligibility for graduate membership of the Psychological Society of Ireland and provide the basis for entry to postgraduate programmes, such as those in clinical psychology and counselling psychology.

 Graduate skills and career opportunities